cosmicjs/premium-content-blog/blog.md

 **The Posts Route:**

-Posts will use ```async``` to string together a series of async functions: one using the CosmicJS client to get our Posts, the next using Cosmic to get the site config and render the ```posts``` view, passing in the relevant locals.
+Posts will use ```async``` to string together a series of async functions: one using the Cosmic JS client to get our Posts, the next using Cosmic to get the site config and render the ```posts``` view, passing in the relevant locals.
 If the user is not in an authenticated session, we'll use ```lodash``` to filter out the posts returned from Cosmic which *have not* been labelled premium (and are therefore free to read).
 We'll pass the Posts, Config, and route-specific view data via ```res.locals```.

 ```javascript
 var express = require('express');